 Why is Personalization Important?

 Gone are the days where giving every customer the same experience is effective.
 Without personalization, communication from brands feels spammy to end-users, leading to lower engagement rates.

-For each buyer segment, the goal is to share relevant, actionable and exciting content and products that enhance their shopping experience.
-And if you’re worried about collecting consumer data, know that 83% of consumers say they’d share their data to create a more custom shopping experiences.
+For each buyer segment, the goal is to share relevant, actionable, and exciting content and products that enhance their shopping experience.
+And if you’re worried about collecting consumer data, know that 83% of consumers say they’d share their data to create more custom shopping experiences.

 An ecommerce quiz is an interactive tool designed to ask customers a series of questions to learn more about their specific needs and wants.
 There are a variety of ecommerce quiz types, from virtual consultations, customer onboarding, gift finders, size finders, personality matching to product recommenders.